WinVector/wrapr/extras/bquote.md

 In `R` macros and meta-programming are *not* urgent user-facing problems, until the user attempts to program over an interface that is *only* designed for interactive use (i.e., doesn't accept or have an alternative that accepts values stored in additional variables).

 Macros are a bit technical, but when you are painted into a programming corner (such as not having an interface you want), you look to macros.
 So let's talk more about macros and metaprogramming from the concrete point of view of trying to code capturing interfaces (such as "`$`") into value oriented interfaces (such as "`[[]]`").
-Again: the idea is code capturing interfaces may be convenient for interactive work (when we are typing in the code while looking at data), but are inconvenient for programming work (where we can't see the data and must take details from other variables, such as `COLUMNNAME`).
+Again: the idea is code capturing interfaces may be convenient for interactive work (when we are typing in the code while looking at data), but are inconvenient for programming work (where we can't always see the data and must take details from other variables, such as `COLUMNNAME`).

 ### Technical defintions